ganadurai/apigee-samples/graphql-basic-proxy/README.md

 * `PROJECT` the project where your Apigee organization is located
 * `APIGEE_HOST` the externally reachable hostname of the Apigee environment group that contains APIGEE_ENV
 * `APIGEE_ENV` the Apigee environment where the demo resources should be created
 * `GRAPHQL_ENDPOINT` the GraphQL endpoint Apigee will be proxing.
-You can skip this variable if you dont have an GraphQL endpoint in the below steps you can host a GraphQL sample application in Cloud Run.
+You can skip this variable if you dont have an GraphQL endpoint skip setting this value.
+The following script will deploy graphql application in CloudRun.
 Example: https://apollo-fullstack-tutorial.herokuapp.com/graphql

 3. source the `env.sh` file